Rose Bay High School

 In 2020, student enrolments were 678.
 The school principal is Joel Doyle.

-The school has views of the Derwent River, Mount Wellington, the city of Hobart, and the Tasman Bridge.
+The school has views of the River Derwent, Mount Wellington, the city of Hobart, and the Tasman Bridge.

 History

 Construction

 In 1960, a deputation from the Clarence High School P & F Association strongly emphasised the urgent need for immediate action in the provision of additional high school accommodation on the Eastern Shore.
 With the co-operation of the Housing Department and the Clarence Commission negotiations were rapidly completed for the procurement of the magnificent site on which the school now stands.
 On 23 June 1960, the Rose Bay High School Advisory Council was formed through the P & F Associations of the three Primary Schools immediately concerned: Lindisfarne North, Lindisfarne and Montagu Bay.

 On 29 July 1960, a tender was let for the first unit of the Rose Bay High School at a contract price of £43,000.
 The first stage of the new building consisted of eight classrooms, two of which were used for practical activities with some provision for both administrative and staff requirements.